ESA-APEx/apex_documentation/instantiation/index.md

 orchestrates the launching and management of these software deployments, ensuring isolated and customisable environments for individual users.

-A key feature of the APEx Project Tools is the ability to provide managed, configurable environments.
+A key feature of the APEx Project Environments is the ability to provide managed, configurable environments.
 These environments can be tailored to the specific needs of different projects and users, supporting various tasks, including development, hosting, execution, and exploratory analysis of EO applications.
 This flexibility and configurability allow these projects to focus on their primary research objectives without being bogged down by the technical complexities of